atnick484/faithlesselectors/README.md

-# faithlesselectors
+# Faithless Electors: Putting Faith in Faithless Electors
-Modeling Faithless Electors in Constructed and Historical Examples
+Modeling Faithless Electors in Constructed and Historical Examples for CS 238 Final Project